Program Evaluation with Remotely Sensed Outcomes: Model and Identifying Assumptions

-Assumptions~\ref{assumption:experimental} and~\ref{assumption:stability} imply identification when the observational sample has complete cases.
-When the observational sample has incomplete cases, we require a further assumption.
-In other words, if the treatment is missing or deterministic in the observational sample, then a further restriction is necessary for point identification.
+Assumptions~\ref{assumption:experimental}-\ref{assumption:stability} suffice to identify the causal parameter when there are complete observational cases: when the (possibly confounded) treatment is observed and varies in the observational sample.
+However, when observational cases are incomplete---i.e., when the treatment is missing or deterministic in the observational sample---an additional assumption is needed for point identification.